 - Wrong interviewer or HR only- Human Resources are terrible judges of what needs a company has.
 Companies that open and finish with a candidate only seeing HR personnel are very poor for ambitious and bright individuals.
 Managers, should be involved with the process early.

-In our opinion if HR was very important you would see many CEOs with HR backgrounds….
+In our opinion if HR was very important, the market would see many CEOs with HR backgrounds….
 But this is not so.
 If possible, try to bypass or pacify HR, to get in front of your potential manager or senior leader to see what the company really needs and where it is going.
+We make every effort to put vetted candidates in front of managers to assess.

 Practice by recording yourself and play back your work experience stories, transcribe them and make them interesting add some drama or play up certain elements.